Jonathan Zongo

-Jonathan Sundy Zongo (born 6 April 1989) is a Burkinabé retired footballer who played as a winger or forward.
+Jonathan Sundy Zongo (born 6 April 1989) is a Burkinabé former professional footballer who played as a winger or forward.
+He was a Burkina Faso international, appeared between 2013 and 2017.

 He spent the better part of his 11-year senior career in Spain, appearing in 111 competitive matches for Almería and taking part in two La Liga seasons with the club.
 He also played professionally in Thailand.

-Zongo was a Burkina Faso international, making his debut in 2013.

 Club career

 Almería

 Born in Ouagadougou, Zongo began his career with hometown club US Ouagadougou.
 In October 2010, he moved to Spain and joined UD Almería, being initially assigned to the reserve team in the Segunda División B. One month after arriving he suffered a knee injury, going on to miss several weeks.

 Zongo made his official debut with the Andalusians' main squad on 13 January 2011, coming on as a second-half substitute for Kalu Uche in a 1–0 home win against Deportivo de La Coruña in the quarter-finals of the Copa del Rey.
 He played his first game in the Segunda División on 29 January of the following year, against Gimnàstic de Tarragona.

 Again coming from the bench, Zongo scored his first goals for Almería on 19 May 2012, netting a late brace in a 2–0 home victory over AD Alcorcón.
 For the 2012–13 season he was promoted to the first team, and appeared mostly from the bench in the early stages.
 However, in January, after the departures of Aarón Ñíguez and Leonardo Ulloa, he began being more utilised in manager Javi Gracia's starting XI as a winger, keeping his place under Gracia's successor Francisco.

 On 28 June 2013, Zongo was definitely promoted to Almería's main squad, with the club in La Liga.
 In August, however, he declined a first-team contract, being again demoted to the reserves.
 On 12 November he finally agreed to a deal, running until 2017.

 Zongo played his first match in the Spanish top division on 4 January 2014, featuring the last 19 minutes in a 3–0 home defeat of Granada CF and becoming the first Burkinabé footballer to appear in the competition.
 He scored his first league goal late in the month, the only in a win over Getafe CF also at the Estadio de los Juegos Mediterráneos.

 On 16 December 2014, in a 2–1 home win against Real Betis in the Copa del Rey, Zongo scored from 50 metres to lob goalkeeper Dani Giménez.
 He was regularly used during the campaign, but the side suffered relegation.

 Zongo suffered a knee injury while on international duty in January 2017 and was sidelined for several months.
 His contract expired before he was fully recovered, and he left the club.